leangjia/blender_docs/trunk/blender_docs/manual/troubleshooting/gpu/common/laptops.rst

 Which GPU to use for which application can be configured in your graphics driver settings.

 If there is a graphics glitch or crash specific to the onboard GPU, then using the dedicated GPU can help avoid that.
-Or vice versa, if the dedicated GPU causes issues, then using the onboard graphics can help avoid that.
+Or vice versa, if the dedicated GPU causes issues, then using the onboard graphics can help.